nsg-ethz/FANcY/README.md

 # FANcY: FAst In-Network GraY Failure Detection for ISPs

-This repo contains the implementation of the paper [FANcY: FAst In-Network GraY Failure Detection for ISPs](.) by Edgar Costa Molero, Stefano Visicchio and Laurent Vanbever.
+This repo contains the implementation of the paper [FANcY: FAst In-Network GraY Failure Detection for ISPs](./) by Edgar Costa Molero, Stefano Visicchio and Laurent Vanbever.
 This work will be presented at [SIGCOMM '22](https://conferences.sigcomm.org/sigcomm/2022/cfp.html)